aljawaid/AutomaticActionUX/README.md

 - Display total actions for the project
 - Identify difference between user-triggered and system-triggered actions
 - **NEW:** Add Action Data in Board View _(v1.5)_
+  - Add total actions (with user/system splits) relevant to project
+  - Show totals as a separate mini bar
+  - Show totals even if zero
+  - do not show on Project Actions Listing page
+  - Adjust styling for mini bar

 Screenshots